Welcome, international students!

 For general guidance on graduate studies in the United States, international students can contact an EducationUSA advising center.
 EducationUSA is the U.S. State Department’s network of over 400 advising centers in 170 countries around the world.
 These centers are designed to assist international students as they prepare to apply to and attend colleges and universities in the United States.

-IWP offers a number of merit-based scholarships for selected students.
+IWP offers a number of merit-based scholarships for selected students (U.S. and international).
 More information about these and other scholarships can be found on our Scholarships Page.

 Loans for International Students